Tawnygoody/Tarmachan/README.md

 15. As a site user, I want to be able to search for products using keywords.

 #### Purchasing & Checkout
-16. As a purchasing user, I want to be able to select product sizes (on products which have sizes) and select the quantity of product I wish to purchase.
+16. As a purchasing user, I want to be able to select product sizes (on products that have sizes) and select the quantity of product I wish to purchase.
 17. As a purchasing user, I want to be able to add items to a basket should I wish to make more than one purchase.
 18. As a purchasing user, I want to be notified when I've made changes to my basket and show an updated total price.
 19. As a purchasing user, I want to be able to update items in the basket by changing the quantity or removing the item from the basket entirely.
 20. As a purchasing user, I want to be able to checkout securely.
-21. As a purchasing user, I want to be able to view a confirmation page of my order and receive an email confirmation once the purchase is sucessful.
+21. As a purchasing user, I want to be able to view a confirmation page of my order and receive an email confirmation once the purchase is successful.

 #### Admin & Store Management
 22. As a site owner, I want to be able to add, edit and remove products from the site easily.
 23. As a site owner, I want access to an admin section to view and manage orders.
-24. As a site owner, I want to be able to manage blog posts..
+24. As a site owner, I want to be able to manage blog posts.
 25. As a site owner, I want to be able to delete product reviews if they are unsuitable for the site.
-26. As a site owner, I want to be able to monitor contact messages that have been submitted by site user's and delete them once they have been responded to.
+26. As a site owner, I want to be able to monitor contact messages that have been submitted by site users and delete them once they have been responded to.

 ## Scope